-Examples of two PDFs of the MIPAS CR-BTD distribution are presented Figure 5 for NH winter 2010/11, a record winter for Arctic ozone destruction (e.g., Manney et al., 2011).
+Examples of two PDFs of the MIPAS CR-BTD distribution are presented in Fig. 5 for Northern Hemisphere (NH) winter 2010/11, a record winter for Arctic ozone destruction (e.g. Manney et al., 2011).
 During this outstanding NH winter, CALIOP observed unusual high occurrence rates for ice clouds.
-Typically, for most of the NH winter distributions (see examples) and for SH early winters

-- 5 (May, not shown) there is no activity observed in the area attributed to ice and only occasionally in the ice-NAT area.
-We take into account that the spectra influenced by cloud emission show CI smaller than 5-6 depending on altitude (Spang et al., 2005a, Höpfner et al. 2006a) and typical detection thresholds are usually even a bit smaller (4.0-4.5).
-Starting in February 2011 (Figure 5, bottom) for a phase of 4-6 weeks, synoptic cold temperatures in the range well below T{NAT} and close to T{ice} are observed (Arnone et al. 2012, Manney et al., 2011).
-This fits to the MIPAS observations for February with a large number of a cloud events with significant ice cignetures trained for SU mid winter conditions. - 10 cloud events with significant ice signatures typical for SH mid-winter conditions.
+Typically, for most of the NH winter distributions (see examples) and for Southern Hemisphere (SH) early winters (May, not shown) there is no activity observed in the area attributed to ice and only occasionally in the ice-NAT area.
+We take into account that the spectra influenced by cloud emission show CI smaller than 5-6 depending on altitude (Spang et al., 2005a; Höpfner et al., 2006a), and typical detection thresholds are usually even a bit smaller (4.0-4.5).
+Starting in February 2011 (Fig. 5, bottom) for a phase of 4-6 weeks, synoptic cold temperatures in the range well below $T{\text{NAT}}$ and close to $T{\text{ice}}$ are observed (Arnone et al., 2012; Manney et al., 2011).
+This fits to the MIPAS observations for

-Figure 5: MIPAS two-dimensional PDF distribution of cloud index (CI) versus BTD833-949 for the Arctic Dec 2010 (top) and Feb 2011 (bottom) measurement periods in the altitude range 16 to 30 km.
-Superimposed separation functions (dashed-dotted and dashed lines) are retrieved from the CSDB in Figure 4 and are highlighted with Ice (top), Ice+sNAT (middle) for the overlap region of ice with small NAT particles, and for the overlap of STS with large NAT (lNAT) particles (bottom region).
+Figure 5.
+MIPAS 2-D PDF distribution of cloud index (CI) vs. BTD833-949 for the December 2010 (top) and February 2011 (bottom) measurement periods in the NH Arctic polar cap region (north of 55°N) in the altitude range 16-30 km.
+Superimposed separation functions (dashed-dotted and dashed lines) are retrieved from the CSDB in Fig. 4 and are highlighting region (4) for ice (acronym ICEci in Table 2), region (5) for ice with overlap of small NAT particle emissions (ICEci\sNAT1), and region (6) for the overlap of STS with large NAT (STSci\I/NAT2) particles (bottom region).